Xceptance/xlt-documentation/content/en/load-testing/Manual/440-result-browser.md

 com.xceptance.xlt.output2disk.onError.limiter.resetInterval = 1h 30m
 ```

 When saving request data to disk for the result browser, the request body of POST requests is currently limited to 8K by default and will be cropped when exceeding this value.
-If this is still too low for your most complex requests, for instance Web service requests with large JSON bodies, you can also tailor this limit to your needs:
+If this is still too low for your most complex requests, for instance Web service requests with large JSON bodies, you can also tailor this limit to your needs (in bytes):

 ```bash
 com.xceptance.xlt.output2disk.maxRequestBodySize = 12345